What a kit should include

 Quick answer

 The best free drum kit workflow is to keep a small folder of reliable WAV one-shots: clean kicks, snares, claps, hats, percussion, cymbals, fills, and tuned 808s.
+FL Studio users can load them in Channel Rack or FPC; Ableton users can use Drum Rack, Simpler, or audio tracks.
 Beginners should choose kits with clear licenses, consistent gain, and sounds that fit their genre before collecting hundreds of packs.

 Each path starts with a short answer and points to deeper Plugg Supply pages that support the same entity cluster.